mposolda/keycloak-quickstarts/js/spa/README.md

 Level: Beginner
 Technologies: JavaScript, HTML5, Node.js
-Summary: Single Page Application protected using the Keycloak JavaScript Adapter
+Summary: Single Page Application protected using the RHBK JavaScript Adapter
-Target Product: <span>Keycloak</span>
+Target Product: <span>RHBK</span>

 What is it?
 -----------

-This quickstart demonstrates how to write a Single Page Application(SPA) that authenticates using Keycloak.
-Once authenticated the application shows how to invoke a service secured with Keycloak.
+This quickstart demonstrates how to write a Single Page Application(SPA) that authenticates using RHBK.
+Once authenticated the application shows how to invoke a service secured with RHBK.

 The static resources are served by Node.js from the [public](public) directory.
 The same resources can also be deployed on the web server of your preference.